 In partnership with a well-known CPG brand, we’ve previously looked at understanding how natural and premium care products are interpreted.
+We knew that more and more consumers have become increasingly aware of the potentially harmful ingredients in cosmetic products.
 The research had discovered that most people find there are some benefits to natural personal care products, but don’t often buy them because of the high cost.
 Based on the previous research, the CPG company sought to understand more about how women define “natural” and “premium” in the context of foundation.
 For this second phase, they wanted to understand what benefits or key differentiators specific to natural foundation could drive purchase intent, if at all.
 Based on the results, they hoped to determine the messaging that could convince female consumers of the importance of natural foundation.

 In order to achieve the CPG company’s objectives, we conducted an Agile Attitudes & Usage* study.
 We recruited only women, ages 18 to 55 who wear foundation at least 4 times a week, who were open to or purchase premium or natural foundation.
 Using the previous phase of research to guide our objectives, we sought to determine the following: